-Entrepreneurs Exchange Program (from Bangladesh, India, Myanmar) [Ongoing]
+Entrepreneurs Exchange Program (from Bangladesh, India, Myanmar) [Completed]

 Center for Entrepreneurship Development (CED) of BRAC University, partnering with the Gaylord College of Journalism and Mass Communication at the University of Oklahoma, U.S. Department of State, is going to host a 5-week entrepreneurs exchange program in the United States that includes a professional fellowship placement at an American small business organization.
 The program with the theme titled “Economic Empowerment” has already held in May 2015, another is scheduled for October 2015.